 B372 Practicum in Industrial Psychology (3 cr.)
 P: B366 and B368 or equivalent.
-Provides students with work experience, one day per week, in local organizations.
+This course will provide students with work experience, one day per week, in local organizations.
 Practice will be obtained in using the applied skills of industrial psychology to solve actual organizational problems.